 A retrospective study in France and Switzerland identified 35 children with fever and acute heart failure possibly associated with this syndrome.
 The median age at admission was 10 years, and comorbidities were present in 28% of children.
 Gastrointestinal symptoms were prominent.
 Inflammation markers were suggestive of cytokine release syndrome and macrophage activation.
 Left ventricular ejection fraction was <30% in one third of patients.
 Some 88% of patients tested positive for SARS-CoV-2.
 All patients were treated with immunoglobulin, and some received corticosteroids.
 All patients recovered.

 The Royal College of Paediatrics and Child Health in the UK has published a case definition, as well as guidance on how to manage these patients.
 Management is mainly supportive and involves a multidisciplinary team (paediatric infectious disease, cardiology, rheumatology, critical care).
+Patients are commonly managed with vasopressor support, corticosteroids, intravenous immunoglobulin, interleukin inhibitors, and anticoagulation.
 The World Health Organization and the US Centers for Disease Control and Prevention have also published case definitions.

 Guidelines for the management of shock in critically ill patients with COVID-19 recommend a conservative fluid strategy (crystalloids preferred over colloids) and a vasoactive agent.
 Noradrenaline (norepinephrine) is the preferred first-line agent, with vasopressin or adrenaline (epinephrine) considered suitable alternatives.
 Vasopressin can be added to noradrenaline if target mean arterial pressure cannot be achieved with noradrenaline alone.
 Dopamine is only recommended as an alternative vasopressor in certain patients (e.g., those with a low risk of bradycardia or tachyarrhythmias).
 Dobutamine is recommended in patients who show evidence of persistent hypoperfusion despite adequate fluid loading and the use of vasopressors.
 Low-dose corticosteroid therapy is recommended for refractory shock.